makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+------ My Comments:

+2 Databases created, do not use foregin key to interact and so are separate.
+You can post a Chitt, sign in, sign out and also create an account.
+Cannot post a chitt unless signed in, and you cannot delete or update any chitts, or reply to others chitts.
+Styled using CSS with regards to centering, fonts and colours (including button details)